ReshmaKelkar/West-Nile-virus-prediction/README.md

 # Dependencies

-Python 2.7
+Python 2.7,
-Pandas (any relatively recent version would work) Numpy (any relatively recent version would work) Sklearn (any relatively recent version would work) XGBoost
+Pandas (any relatively recent version would work), Numpy (any relatively recent version would work), Sklearn (any relatively recent version would work), XGBoost,
-RandomForest
+RandomForest,